Identification of inertial modes in the solar convection zone: A model for inertial eigenmodes

 \subsection{Main description}

 A starting model for solar inertial oscillations can be built by representing the solar convection zone as a spherical shell filled with an homogeneous, incompressible, and viscous fluid.
-The inner radius $r_c$ of the shell corresponds to the outer radius of the radiative core, with a value $r_c\sim0.71R_\odot$, $R_\odot$ being the solar radius.
-The flow velocity associated with the vorticity waves in the convection zone is much smaller than $\Omega_\odot R_\odot$, where $\Omega_\odot/2\pi=453.1$ nHz is the Sun's rotation rate at the equator, thus the flow velocity $\vb{u}$ can be described to a good approximation as a small perturbation to the uniformly rotating background flow by the \emph{linear} Navier-Stokes equation:
+The inner radius $r_c$ of the shell corresponds to the outer radius of the radiative core, with a value $r_c\sim0.71R_\odot$ \citep{jcd1991}, $R_\odot$ being the solar radius.
+The flow velocity associated with the vorticity waves in the convection zone is much smaller than $\Omega_\odot r_c$, where $\Omega_\odot$ is {a representative value of the Sun's angular speed}, thus the flow velocity $\vb{u}$ can be described to a good approximation as a small perturbation to the uniformly rotating background flow by the \emph{linear} Navier-Stokes equation:

 The variables in the preceding equation are rendered dimensionless by taking $R_\odot$ and $1/\Omega_\odot$ as the units for length and time, respectively.
 We use $\vb{\hat z}$ as the unit vector along the solar spin axis, and $p$ is the reduced pressure.
-We introduce also the Ekman number $E$ as the ratio between the viscous diffusion time scale and the rotation time scale:
+We introduce also the Ekman number $E$ defined as

 where $\nu_\mathrm{eff}$ is an \emph{effective} or turbulent eddy viscosity.
-We use stress-free boundary conditions for both the inner and the outer boundaries of the shell.
 The flow velocity $\vb{u}$ follows a time dependence described by